Terms of business

 On completion of work the customer will usually be sent one or more high-quality photographs showing the completed job.

 Provided the customer is happy with what is seen in the photographs then an apporpriate invoice will be produced and sent by email.

 Payment may be made by bank transfer (preferred), cheque or PayPal (non-UK customers only) with instructions for each method provided on the invoice.
 Payments by cheque will incur an additional charge simply due to the cost and inconvenience of processing them, and those by PayPal will incur an additional charge to cover PayPal's fees.

 Unless otherwise arranged, payment in full is required within seven days of the invoice date.
 Arrangements to return the model to the customer will only be made once the payment has been received in full.

 Models are returned either by Royal Mail Special Delivery Next Day or by a reputable courier.
 The customer will need to provide details of an address where a "signed for" delivery can be made, and a telephone number if a courier is used.

 Sufficient insurance cover will be arranged that exceeds the monetary value of the model.
 RHLW cannot be held responsible for a loss in transit.
-Should a model be lost then RHLW's liability only extends to the insurance value and RHLW is not responsible for replacing the model.
+Should a model be lost then RHLW's liability only extends to the insurance value.